Dmitri Alperovitch: Philanthropy

-Podcasting
+Podcasting and public speaking

-Following Russian invasion of Ukraine, Alperovitch became the host of Geopolitics Decanted podcast, where he discusses current geopolitical events with militarily experts, historians, economists and political scientists.
+Following the Russian invasion of Ukraine in 2022, Alperovitch became the host of Geopolitics Decanted podcast, where he discusses current geopolitical events with military experts, historians, economists and political scientists.
+Dmitri is also an occasional guest on the Risky Business IT Security podcast to provide his insights into the field and geopolitics.

+Alperovitch spoke at the WORLD.MINDS meeting in June 2025 in Washington DC about China, AI and the transatlantic relationship.

+Books

+World on the Brink

+Alperovitch is an author, along with Garrett Graff, of the book: World on the Brink: How America Can Beat China in the Race for the Twenty-First Century.

+The book was released in the United States on April 30, 2024.
+It "offers practical advice about how America can win against China" and lays out the case for why China's Xi Jinping is preparing to conquer Taiwan in the coming years and the dire stakes for America and the whole world if he is not deterred.

+The book argues that the world is already in the midst of Cold War II between the US and China, and that Taiwan is the perilous strategic flashpoint that risks triggering a devastating war between major nuclear powers in a similar role that West Berlin nearly played during Cold War I. It offers a comprehensive strategy for the US to deter war and maintain its place as the world's leading superpower in the face of rising China.

 Awards

-Alperovitch was awarded the prestigious Federal 100 Award for his contributions to the U.S. federal information security and was recognized in 2013 and 2015 as one of Washingtonian's Tech Titans for his accomplishments in the field of cybersecurity.
+Alperovitch was awarded the Outstanding American by Choice Award by the United States Citizenship and Immigration Services in 2023 and the Federal 100 Award for his contributions to the U.S. federal information security and was recognized in 2013 and 2015 as one of Washingtonian's Tech Titans for his accomplishments in the field of cybersecurity.

-In August 2013, he was selected as one of MIT Technology Reviews Top 35 Innovators Under 35, an award previously won by Larry Page, Sergey Brin, and Mark Zuckerberg.
+In August 2013, he was selected as one of MIT Technology Reviews Top 35 Innovators Under 35.

-In 2016, Politico Magazine featured him as one of "Politico 50" influential thinkers, doers, and visionaries transforming U.S. politics.
+In 2016, Politico magazine featured him as one of "Politico 50" influential thinkers, doers, and visionaries transforming U.S. politics.

-In 2017, Fortune magazine listed Alperovitch in "40 Under 40" annual ranking of the most influential young people in business, along with Emmanuel Macron, Mark Zuckerberg, and Serena Williams.
+In 2017, Fortune magazine listed Alperovitch in "40 Under 40" annual ranking of the most influential young people in business.

-He was named in December 2013 as one of Foreign Policys Top 100 Leading Global Thinkers, along with Angela Merkel, John Kerry, Ben Bernanke, and Jeff Bezos.
+He was named in December 2013 as one of Foreign Policys Top 100 Leading Global Thinkers.